-Access to care refers to the psychosocial and physical access to the location where treatment services are rendered.
+Access to care refer to the psychosocial and physical access to the location where treatment services are rendered.
 There are many types of access barriers including:

-- Timely access barriers such as delays in conducting the initial screening and assessment or placing prospective patients on unofficial waitlists instead of assisting with connections to another appropriate and available Network Provider. - Physical barriers such as building design with steps but no ramp entrance for individuals with mobility limitations. - Communication barriers such as lack of capabilities to engage in those who are non-English monolingual or limited English proficiency, hearing or visually impaired; or not answering the phone lines during business hours as listed on the Service and Bed Availability Tool (SBAT). - Privacy barriers such as lack of soundproofing in counseling offices and lack of privacy in assessment rooms are also potential barriers. - Business operation influenced barriers such as attitudes expressed by counselors or other staff that denote biases or communicate stigma to the patients, lack of a diverse workforce, operational hours that restrict access to services, or a lack of opportunity for patient input into the treatment that they receive or program operations. - Geographical barriers such as program locations that are inaccessible by public transportation, far from areas where patients live, or where patients do not feel safe.
+- Timely access barriers such as unallowable delays in conducting the initial screening and assessment or placing prospective patients on unofficial waitlists instead of assisting with connections to another appropriate and available Network Provider. - Physical barriers such as building design with steps but no ramp entrance for individuals with mobility limitations. - Communication barriers such as lack of capabilities to engage in those who are non-English monolingual or limited English proficiency, hearing or visually impaired. - Privacy barriers such as lack of soundproofing in counseling offices and lack of privacy in assessment rooms are also potential barriers. - Business operation influenced barriers such as attitudes expressed by counselors or other staff that denote biases or communicate stigma to the patients, lack of a diverse workforce, operational hours that restrict access to services, or a lack of opportunity for patient input into the treatment that they receive or program operations. - Geographical barriers such as program locations that are inaccessible by public transportation, far from areas where patients live, or where patients do not feel safe.